jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

     cd <SOMEWHERE>    # (e.g. /home/USER/simulations)
     git clone https://gitlab.com/schlupp/example-cfdof-workflow.git
-    # creates a folder "example-cfdof-workflow" with all files inside
+    # this creates a folder "example-cfdof-workflow" with all files inside

 with a specified folder like `git clone <REPOSITORY> <FOLDER>` after the the previous command the repository files will be placed inside this folder.